UTrace: Poisoning Forensics for Private Collaborative Learning: Experimental Results

-\myparagraph{Online} We compare the wall-clock time and bandwidth costs of the online time of the strawman, the optimization and the heuristic versions of \sysname, as well as Camel in~\Cref{fig:eval:mpc:online}.
-The overhead of Camel is 27 seconds for the malicious protocol in LAN and 73 minutes in WAN for CIFAR-10, because it only requires $O(m)$ forward passes of the test sample, i.e., one inference per input party. \sysname, on the other hand, requires $O(\abs{\cT})$ forward passes in order to compute the gradients for each checkpoint, which take 137 seconds for the malicious protocol in LAN and 350 minutes in WAN.
-The reason for Camel's faster latency is that the number of parties $m$ is smaller than the number of checkpoints $\abs{\cT}$ in our setting.
+\myparagraph{Online} We compare the wall-clock time and bandwidth costs of the online time of the kNN baseline, the optimized and heuristic versions of \sysgradient, as well as \syscamel in~\Cref{fig:eval:mpc}.
+For CIFAR-10, the overhead of Camel is 41 seconds for the malicious protocol in LAN and 73 minutes in WAN, because it only requires $O(m)$ forward passes of the test sample, i.e., one inference per input party. \sysgradient, on the other hand, requires $O(\abs{\cT})$ forward passes in order to compute the gradients for each checkpoint, which take 229 seconds for the malicious protocol in LAN and 263 minutes in WAN.
+The key reason for \syscamel’s lower latency is that, in our setting, the number of users $m$ is substantially smaller than the number of training checkpoints $\abs{\cT}$.

-In addition to the inference, computing cosine distances introduces an additional overhead of $1.8-4.2$x (an extra $249-314$ seconds) in the malicious LAN setting.
-We reduce this overhead to $0.58-1.41$x in LAN using the reciprocal square root optimization. \sysname with the heuristic optimization further reduces this overhead to $0.36-0.94$x of the forward pass cost.
-In absolute terms, the cost of doing a traceback is 44-48 seconds (105-106 minutes) and 187-217 seconds (370-374 minutes), respectively, for the semi-honest and malicious protocols in the LAN (WAN) setting for CIFAR-10.
-Considering the cost of a single inference in the LAN (WAN) setting, 0.83 and 2.25 seconds (2 and 6.8 minutes), the overhead of running \sysname is reasonable.
+In addition to the inference, computing cosine distances in \sysgradient introduces an additional overhead of $2.1-5.5$x (an extra $487-570$ seconds) in the malicious LAN setting.
+We reduce this overhead to $0.62-1.58$x in LAN using the reciprocal square root optimization. \sysgradient with the heuristic optimization further reduces this overhead to $0.27-0.67$x of the forward pass cost.
+In absolute terms, the cost of doing a traceback is $72-89$ seconds ($27-78$ minutes) and $294-374$ seconds ($118-297$ minutes), respectively, for the semi-honest and malicious protocols in the LAN (WAN) setting for CIFAR-10.
+The online phase of \syscamel is significantly faster than \sysgradient, $15$ minutes for semi-honest and $57$ minutes for the malicious WAN setting, because its main overhead is computing the inferences of which it requires fewer.
+For reference, a single inference takes 1.9 and 4.1 seconds in the malicious LAN setting, and 3.5 and 7 minutes in the WAN setting.
+While the overall online cost of \sysgradient and \syscamel is non-negligible, it remains practical in settings where only a subset of inferences is subject to audit.
 Note that these numbers include the cost to compute input-independent cryptographic material of the underlying MPC protocols, and MPC-protocol-dependent preprocessing optimizations can be applied to reduce latency further.